-- Required supplies include medical scissors, a stethoscope, and a blood pressure cuff.
-Information about skills packs will be provided via email prior to the start of the semester. - Nursing students should not perform invasive procedures except in clinical when supervised by licensed personnel.
+- Level 1 students are required to purchase a skills pack, which includes a pen light, for the lab portion of NURS 345 in Level 1.
+Other required supplies include medical scissors, a stethoscope, and a blood pressure cuff. - Nursing students should not perform invasive procedures except in clinical when supervised by licensed personnel.